The Spine—the Body’s Center of Movement

 The spinal column provides support to the body while allowing it to move freely.
 It also protects the spinal cord—the body’s main nerve “highway.”
 Twenty-four bones, or vertebrae, provide stability to the spine.
 Between each vertebra are discs that are firm on the outside and jelly-like on the inside.
 These discs serve to separate and cushion the vertebrae, giving the spine the ability to comfortably bend and twist.
 Extending off the spinal cord is a network of nerves that carry messages to and from the brain and the rest of the body.
 Pressure on any one of these sensitive nerve roots, or on the spinal cord itself, causes pain.

-The surgeons at The Spine Center at Southern Bone & Joint Specialists are eminently qualified to treat the full range of disorders affecting the cervical, thoracic, and lumbar spine in adults and children.
-We provide complete diagnostic, treatment, and rehabilitation capabilities, as well as preventive intervention.
+The spine surgeons at Southern Bone & Joint Specialists are eminently qualified to treat the full range of disorders affecting the cervical, thoracic, and lumbar spine in adults and children.
+We provide complete diagnostic, treatment, and preventive intervention.
 We specialize in the treatment of back and neck pain due to injury, deformity, and degenerative conditions, including:

 - Painful degenerative disc disease